hseeberger/evented/README.md

 [license-badge]: https://img.shields.io/github/license/hseeberger/evented
 [license-url]: https://github.com/hseeberger/evented/blob/main/LICENSE

 evented is a library for [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) where state changes are persisted as events.
-It originated from [eventsourced](https://github.com/hseeberger/eventsourced), but offers additional strong consistency features by tightly coupling to [PostgreSQL](https://www.postgresql.org/).
+It originated from [eventsourced](https://github.com/hseeberger/eventsourced), but offers additional strong consistency features by tightly coupling to [PostgreSQL](https://www.postgresql.org/) as well as other features like event metadata.

 The core abstraction of evented is an `EventSourcedEntity` which can be identified via an ID: an `Entity` implementation defines its state and event handling and associated `Command` implementations define its command handling.

-When an event-sourced entity receives a command, the respective command handler is called, which either returns a sequence of to be persisted events or a rejection.
+When an event-sourced entity receives a command, the respective command handler is called, which either returns a sequence of to be persisted events plus metadata or a rejection.
 If events are returned, these are transactionally persisted, thereby also invoking an optional `EventListener`.
 Concurrency is handled by optimistic locking via per event sequence numbers.

 When creating an event-sourced entity, its events are loaded and its state is conctructed by applying them to its event handler.
 This state is then used by the command handlers to decide whether a command should be accepted – resulting in events to be persisted and applied – or rejected.